fwhitney/riscvcpu/README.md

 # riscvcpu
-My repository for my single-cycle and multi-cycle cpu implementations in Verilog
+My repository for my single-cycle and multi-cycle cpu implementations in Verilog!